cphouser/deduplicator/README.md

                         length  The length of the filename in each path -a, --all             consider all paths with the lowest sort value to be a primary location
+  -p, --printall        when listing duplicates, print entries where all
+                        copies are primary
 ```
 the file *deduplicate.ini* is checked for in the same directory as *deduplicate.py*
 ## Some Examples